jj-jakub/AndroidEnergyConsumer/README.md

 |-----|
 |<p align="center"><img src="https://github.com/jj-jakub/AndroidEnergyConsumer/blob/develop/readmeImages/CalculationsFragment.webp" width="250"/></p>|

 In this picture you can see parameters fields filled.
 Now calculations are ready to run.
-If you will not specify any values in the fields or values will be invalid, then default ones will be used (Number of handlers = 4, Factor = 2).
+If you will not specify any values in the fields or values will be invalid, then default ones will be used (Number of threads = 4, Factor = 2).

 |Calculations fragment with set up parameters|
 |-----|